Cookie Consent by Free Privacy Policy Generator Security & Encryption in Distributed Cache - NCache

 8. AES-FIPS 256

-You can enable encryption through NCache web manager without any programming effort on your part.
+You can enable encryption through the NCache Management Center without any programming effort on your part.
 Once encryption is enabled, the NCache client automatically starts encrypting your objects before sending them to the cache cluster.
 And, it automatically decrypts objects fetched from the cache before delivering them to your application.

 NCache provides security with authentication and authorization built into the product.
 NCache categorizes the users based on the two different levels of security as follows: